 Australian economic engagement with Brazil has grown steadily since the mid-1990s, most notably in mining, agribusiness, services, and more recently in the education sector.
-Brazil is Australia's largest trading partner in South America, with two-way merchandise trade between Australia and Brazil totalling A$1.414 billion in Financial Year 2013-14.
-Merchandise trade comprised exports of A$815 million to Brazil and imports of A$600 million from Brazil.
+Brazil is Australia's largest trading partner in South America, with two-way merchandise trade between Australia and Brazil totalling A$1.679 billion in 2014.
+Merchandise trade comprised exports of A$1.079 million to Brazil and imports of A$600 million from Brazil.
 Major exports to Brazil included coal, crude petroleum, nickel ores and concentrates, and aluminum.
 Major imports from Brazil included medicaments, civil engineering equipment and parts, coffee and fruit juices.

-Australian investment in Brazil was A$13.049 billion in 2013.
-There are currently 110 Australian companies with a presence in Brazil, around one quarter of which are ASX200 listed.
+Australian investment in Brazil was A$11.148 billion in 2014.
+There are over 100 Australian companies with a presence in Brazil, around one quarter of which are ASX200 listed.
 Major Australian companies with a presence in Brazil include BHP Billiton, Macquarie, Pacific Hydro, Rio Tinto and Orica.
-Brazilian companies with investments in Australia include JB Swift, Vale, WEG and Natura Cosmeticos.
+Brazilian companies with investments in Australia include JB Swift, Vale, WEG Natura Cosmeticos and Marcopolo.
 JB Swift is now the largest meat processing company in Australia and has investments of around A$2.5 billion in Australia.

 Trade and investment

 Opportunities exist for increased Australian trade and investment in areas such as information technology, biotechnology, transportation (rail and marine), banking and insurance, mining, water and waste water management, oil and gas, renewable energy, education, agribusiness, retail, tourism and infrastructure.
 A growing number of Australian companies are now operating in Brazil, though a lack of mutual awareness remains an obstacle to expanding commercial ties.